 A member of the Company's management is the controlling person of Aegea Biotechnologies, Inc., or Aegea.
 On September 2, 2012, the Company entered into an Assignment and Exclusive Cross-License Agreement, or the Cross-License Agreement, with Aegea.
-The Company received a payment of approximately \$26,000 in April 2019 from Aegea as reimbursements for shared patent costs under the Cross-License Agreement.
+The Company received no payments from during the three months ended September 30, 2018 and 2019, and approximately \$19,000 and \$26,000 was received during the nine months ended September 30, 2018 and 2019, respectively, from Aegea as reimbursements for shared patent costs under the Cross-License Agreement.